-GreenPower Provider GreenPower Product Independent Auditor Opinion Qualifications Clear Environment's Audit Opinion ActewAGL Greenchoice In our opinion, the GreenPower Annual Audit Report for ActewAGL's Greenchoice GreenPower product relating to the Settlement Period 1 January to 31 December 2018 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 10.
-ActewAGL did not submit its audit report by the approved extension date (Criteria 3.1).
-In Clear Environment's opinion, except for the matters referred to in the Qualification Statement, ActewAGL's GreenPower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 10 (2016).
-AGL GreenPower In our opinion, the Annual GreenPower Report for AGL Energy Services Pty Ltd relating to the Settlement Period 1 January 2018 to 31 December 2018 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 10 (2016). the approved extension date (Criteria In Clear Environment's opinion, except for the matters referred to in the Qualification Statement, AGL's GreenPower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 10 (2016).
+GreenPower Provider GreenPower Product Independent Auditor Opinion Qualifications Clear Environment's Audit Opinion Energy Locals GreenPower In our opinion, the GreenPower Annual Audit Report for Energy Locals' GreenPower product relating to the settlement period 1 January 2019 to 31 December 2019 is fairly presented, and in general accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 10.1 (2019), with exceptions relating to obtaining approval for all GreenPower marketing materials from the GreenPower Program Manager and notifying the GreenPower Product.
+Energy Locals did not notify the GreenPower Program Manager of changes to the GreenPower product (Criteria 3.3) and did not obtain approval for all its GreenPower marketing materials (Criteria 4.2).
+In Clear Environment's opinion, except for the matters referred to in the Qualification Statement, Energy Locals' GreenPower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 10.1 (2019).

-GreenPower GreenPower Provider Product Independent Auditor Opinion Qualifications Clear Environment's Audit Opinion Powerdirect GreenPower In our opinion, the Annual GreenPower Report for Powerdirect Pty Ltd relating to the Settlement Period 1 January 2018 to 31 December 2018 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 10 (2016).
-Powerdirect did not submit its audit report by the approved extension date (Criteria 3.1).
-In Clear Environment's opinion, except for the matters referred to in the Qualification Statement, Powerdirect's GreenPower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 10 (2016).
-QEnergy nergy QGreen In our opinion, the GreenPower Annual Audit Report for QEnergy Ltd relating to the In Clear Environment's opinion, except for the matters referred to in the Qualification Statement, QEnergy's GreenPower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 10 (2016).
+GreenPower Provider GreenPower Product Independent Auditor Opinion Qualifications Clear Environment's Audit Opinion Flow Power GreenPower In our opinion, the GreenPower Annual Audit Report for Flow Power's GreenPower product, relating to the settlement period 1 January 2019 to 31 December 2019 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 10.1 (2019) and the GreenPower Marketing Guidelines (2012), with one exception in relation to the marketing criteria of the GreenPower Program Rules.
+Flow Power did not obtain approval of GreenPower marketing materials (Criteria 4.2).
+In Clear Environment's opinion, except for the matters referred to in the Qualification Statement, Flow Power's GreenPower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 10.1 (2019).